The Peterborough petrol stations that are still charging below £1.60 per litre

-Petrol prices in Peterborough: 17 cheapest forecourts across the city under £1.60 - including Morrisons and BP
+Petrol prices in Peterborough: 12 cheapest forecourts across the city under £1.60 - including Texaco and Tesco

 There are still some Peterborough forecourts that are charging below £1.60 for petrol